digitalocean/container-blueprints/DOKS-supply-chain-security/kubescape.md

 You can read more about this feature [here](https://hub.armosec.io/docs/exceptions).

-### Kubescape for IDEs - Shift Left Security Best Practices
+### Kubescape for IDEs

 A more efficient approach is where you integrate vulnerability scan tools directly in your favorite IDE (or Integrated Development Environment).
 This way you can detect and fix security issues ahead of time in the software development cycle.
-This approach is called [Shift Left Security](https://www.armosec.io/blog/kubernetes-security-best-practices/).
-It means, you shift (or move) the vulnerability scan step before other processes, such as the automation running inside your CI/CD pipeline(s).

-Kubescape offers support for shift left testing via dedicated support, such as:
+Kubescape offers support for IDE integration via following extensions:

 1. [Visual Studio Code extension](https://hub.armosec.io/docs/visual-studio-code).
 2. [Kubernetes Lens extension](https://hub.armosec.io/docs/kubernetes-lens).